mikecokina/reactor-lib/README.md

 ### User Interface

-"A simple image-to-image swap interface is provided in the file `ui/img2img.py`.
+A simple image-to-image swap interface is provided in the file `ui/img2img.py`.
+A simple image-to-video swap interface is provided in the file `ui/img2vid.py`.
 Run it as a Python script.
-First, install gradio==5.13.1."
+First, install `gradio==5.13.1`.

 ### Code